ghostbuster-email/api/readme.md

 ## Making a request

 All URLs start with `https://1.ghostbusterapi.com/999999999/`.
 URLs are HTTPS only.
-The path is prefixed with the account ID, but no `/api/v1` API prefix.
+The path is prefixed with the account ID.

 To make a request for verify an email, append the `verify` index path to the base URL to form something like `https://1.ghostbusterapi.com/999999999/verify.json`.
 In cURL, it looks like this: